anatkig/space-invasion/README.md

 \*\*\*What to do next

+1.speed doesn't seem to increase when levels inscrease 2.Run and shoot
+4.bollets replenishments
+5.bomb which kills you if shot
-1.speed doesn't seem to increase when levels inscrease 33.continue the previous task - try to align machine gun and invader positionX to simplify 3.Life has been taken window appears incorrectly when it is already over 6.invadores should come in different shapes/color each level
+33.continue the previous task - try to align machine gun and invader positionX to simplify 3.Life has been taken window appears incorrectly when it is already over 6.invadores should come in different shapes/color each level